imortaltatsu/AOlearn/readme.md

 - **Data Preparation:**  It's crucial to have your data in the correct format (tables of features and targets) before using AOlearn's functions.
 - **Feature Engineering:** The success of your models heavily relies on selecting and engineering relevant features.
 - **Model Selection:** Choose the appropriate algorithm (linear, logistic, Lasso, Ridge) based on your problem type (regression or classification) and your goals (prediction accuracy, feature selection, etc.).
 - **Hyperparameter Tuning:** Experiment with different hyperparameters (like `learningRate` and `lambda`) to find the best settings for your specific data.

-## Future Enhancements

-- **More Algorithms:** Implement additional machine learning algorithms like support vector machines, decision trees, and clustering methods.
-- **Data Preprocessing:** Include functions for data normalization, standardization, and handling missing values.
-- **Model Evaluation:** Add functions to calculate evaluation metrics such as mean squared error, R-squared, accuracy, precision, and recall.
-- **Visualization:** Consider adding basic plotting functionalities to visualize data and model results.